Ascension-Addons/ClearQuests/README.md

-# Addon Name
+# Clear Quests

-This is the repository for <Addon Name>.
-Modified for Ascension.gg.
+This is the repository for Clear Quests.
+Created for Ascension.gg by [github/BanditTech](https://github.com/BanditTech)